cucumber/screenplay.js/README.md

 ```

 The `eventually` function accepts a single argument - a zero argument `condition` function.
 If the `condition` function
 throws an error, it will be called again at a regular `interval` until it passes without throwing an exception.
-If it doesn't
-pass or finish within a `timeout` period, a timeout error is thrown.
+If it doesn't pass or finish within a `timeout` period, a timeout error is thrown.

 The default `interval` is `50ms` and the default `timeout` is `1000ms`.
 This can be overridden with a second
-`{ interval: number, timeout: number}` argument after the `condition`.
+`{ interval: number, timeout: number }` argument after the `condition`.

 ## Advanced Configuration